SilvesterYu/Solving-Bugs-and-Environments/4-install_pyexr.md

-# installing pyexr on ubuntu
+# Installing pyexr on ubuntu

 When error `fatal error: ImfIO.h: No such file or directory` happens, run: